 Best Fountain and Rollerball Pens

-The Uni-Ball Jetstream for $2 per pen [Amazon] is the best “starting” ballpoint pen to bring out the joy of pens to layman (non-fountain users).
-Would recommend that version with the cap over the retractable to look more classy.
+The Uni-Ball Jetstream for $1.5 per pen [Amazon, 2, 3] is the best “starting” ballpoint pen to bring out the joy of pens to layman (non-fountain users).
+Although the cap version ([Amazon]) is more fashionable and classy than the retractable, it is thicker at 1mm, while the thinner are better for lots of writing.
 More expensive rollerballs are probably not worth it (ie Lamy Safari Rollerball).
+Jetstream is better than the Signo 307 ([Amazon]), while the Signo 307 is a better gel pen than the more commonly used Pilot G-2 (because Signo is nicer looking, smoother, easier grip).

 Cheap – Jinhao X750 – $4 [eBay – buy from JEWELRYMATHEMATICS and MENTAG]